ThiagoAntonioFerreira/TesteRedis/README.md

-#Create an example using Redis
+# Create an example using Redis

-# Título do Projeto

-Uma breve descrição sobre o que esse projeto faz e para quem ele é

 I'm using Redis to maintain i have some informations.
 I've created this app to test the redis functionalities.